Home » Stewardship Handbook » Wetland Management

 • Identify, delineate, and protect wetland buffers.
 Management activities should be restricted to least-impact procedures within 30 meters of a wetland and farther if possible.
 This includes prohibiting vehicles and other heavy equipment within this area.
 Some wetland animal species require upland habitats for portions of their lifecycle (e.g., many salamanders, frogs, turtles, snakes, birds, and mammals and all toads, dragonflies, damselfies, and crayfish); maintaining unfragmented wetland buffers are critical for them.

-• Reduce edge effects through planting to create native-species-dominated transition zones between the most highly disturbed areas (cropland, pasture, lawn, landscaping) and wetlands (see Afforestation/Reforestation in the Forest Management chapter).
+• Reduce edge effects through planting to create native-species-dominated transition zones between the most highly disturbed areas (cropland, pasture, lawn, landscaping) and wetlands (see Afforestation/Reforestation in Forest Management).

 Best (in addition to Good and Better)—